-5.1 Transit Infrastructure Improvements
+6.1 Transit Infrastructure Improvements

-A fundamental aspect of the expansion of accessible conventional services within Mississauga's existing transit system is the ongoing upgrade of stops, shelters, bus pads and sidewalk connections.
-A bus stop is considered to be accessible only if there is a hard surface bus pad (passenger landing pad) at the stop which connects, via a hard surface, to the existing sidewalk network.
-To further improve access to MiWay's accessible conventional services, additions to existing concrete bus stop pads have been installed as well.
-Extending the concrete pad or the addition of a "tail" to the existing pad ensures passengers can safely exit from the back door of the buses without stepping down into mud or grass.
+A fundamental aspect of the expansion of accessible conventional services within Mississauga's existing transit system is the ongoing upgrade of stop locations and infrastructure such as shelters, bus pads and sidewalk connections.
+A bus stop is considered to be accessible only if there is a flat hard surface for passengers to board and alight (passenger landing pad) at the stop which connects to the existing sidewalk network.
+To further improve access to transit services and meet MiWay's updated standards, concrete landing pad extensions have been installed as well.
+Extending the concrete pad ensures passengers can safely exit from the rear door of the buses without stepping down into mud or grass.